-GCSEs are qualifications taken by 16 year-olds at the end of compulsory formal schooling.
-Whilst they must continue with some form of education beyond this, it does not have to be full-time education, nor must it continue within a school or college.
+The General Certificate of Secondary Education (GCSE) is a British qualification taken by 16-year-olds at the end of compulsory formal schooling in England, Wales and Northern Ireland.
+Whilst students must continue with some form of education beyond this, it does not have to be full-time education, nor must it continue within a school or college.
 Therefore, the qualification marks a transition, and the results from it may be used as entry requirements for further study and employment.

-Mathematics is one of the core GCSE subjects, and students are required to study the subject until the end of Key Stage 4 (approximately aged 16).
-There is no requirement for students to take a qualification in mathematics, but almost all students do.
-In 2011/12, 97.3% of the students at the end of KS4 took a qualification in mathematics; 93.7% of the KS4 students took a GCSE in the subject (Gill, 2013a).
+Mathematics is one of the core GCSE subjects, and students are required to study the subject until the end of Key Stage 4 (KS4), when they are approximately aged 16.
+There is no requirement for students to take a qualification in Mathematics, but almost all students do.
+In 2011/12, 97.3 per cent of students at the end of KS4 took a qualification in Mathematics; 93.7 per cent of the KS4 students took a GCSE in the subject (Gill, 2013a).

-GCSE mathematics is important because it represents the end of students' compulsory mathematics teaching.
-Despite suggestions that all students should continue studying mathematics beyond this point, it is currently only a requirement for those students who have not 'passed' GCSE mathematics to continue studying to do so.
-Therefore, the qualification needs to accurately assess students' competence in mathematics.
-It is also a requirement for continuing to study mathematics at A level, so needs to reflect the skills that are necessary for starting that qualification.
-Finally it may be necessary for studying science subjects at A level; a good grade in GCSE mathematics is often required if students wish to take A level physics (Gill & Bell, 2013).
+GCSE Mathematics is important because it represents the end of students' compulsory Mathematics learning.
+Despite suggestions that all students should continue studying Mathematics beyond this point, it is currently only a requirement for those students who have not 'passed' GCSE Mathematics (i.e., those who have not gained a grade C or above) to continue studying to do so.
+Therefore, the qualification needs to accurately assess students' competence in Mathematics.
+It is also a requirement for continuing to study Mathematics at A level, so needs to reflect the skills that are necessary for starting that qualification.
+Finally, it may be necessary for studying Science subjects at A level; a good grade in GCSE Mathematics is often required if students wish to take A level Physics (Gill & Bell, 2013).

-Despite being required for entry to further study and employment, there is a history of research that identifies problems in using GCSE mathematics for both purposes.
-For students who wish to continue studying mathematics at A level, the transition is seen to be problematic (Mendick, 2008; Hernandez-Martinez, 2011).
-Many students who start A level courses drop out during their first year or after their AS results (Mendick, 2008; Noyes & Sealey, 2012).
-There is widely believed to be a gap between the mathematics that is necessary to pass a GCSE and the mathematics that students need to be able to do to start A level (Brown et al, 2008; Noyes and Sealey, 2011).
+Despite being required for entry to further study and employment, there is a history of research that identifies problems in using GCSE Mathematics for both purposes.
+The transition to A level is seen to be problematic (Mendick, 2008; Hernandez-Martinez et al., 2011).
+Many students who start A level courses drop out during their first year or after their AS results (Mendick, 2008; Noyes & Sealey, 2012) and there is widely believed to be a gap between the Mathematics that is necessary to pass a GCSE and the Mathematics that students need to be able to do to start A level (Brown, Brown & Bibby, 2008; Noyes & Sealey, 2011).
 Schools have adopted two approaches in order to combat the gap and avoid high drop-out rates.
-Most schools require high grades for entry onto A level mathematics courses.
-Students often have to have achieved a grade B at GCSE or even a grade A in order to be accepted for the course (Mendick, 2008, Noyes & Sealey, 2012; Hernandez-Martinez, 2011).
-The grades required for mathematics are often higher than those used for other subjects.
-Additionally, some schools run extra courses, or set work for students to complete between finishing GCSEs and starting A levels so that their mathematics is of the standard that is needed for the A level course (Noyes & Sealey, 2011).
+Most schools require high grades for entry onto A level Mathematics courses.
+Students often have to have achieved a grade B at GCSE or even a grade A in order to be accepted for the course (Mendick, 2008; Noyes & Sealey, 2012; Hernandez-Martinez et al., 2011).
+The grades required for Mathematics may be higher than those used for other subjects (Mendick, 2008).
+Additionally, some schools run extra courses, or set work for students to complete between finishing GCSEs and starting A levels so that their Mathematics is of the standard that is needed for the A level course (Noyes & Sealey, 2011).